 Ln(m|u)∝ P(m)Snum

 Since the recursion ends with a naïve listener who interprets u literally, it is never optimal for a speaker to choose an utterance whose literal meaning directly contradicts her intended meaning.
 However, this is precisely the case in nonliteral language.
 For example, “Juliet is the sun” conveys that Juliet is a beautiful woman and not, in fact, the sun, and “It took a million hours to get a table” conveys that the wait time was long but not, in fact, a million hours.
-This suggests that speaker and listener must consider an additional component in order for successful communication to take place.
-Previous work has revealed patterns of reasons for using figurative language, such as to communicate emotion or emphasis (1).
+This suggests that speaker and listener must consider additional information to communicate nonliterally.
+Previous work has revealed people’s reasons for using figurative language, such as to convey emotion or emphasis (1).
 Here we propose that nonliteral language understanding relies on considering these alternative communicative goals.
-A speaker’s goal may be to maximize the informativeness of her utterance along one particular dimension of meaning but not another, thus making it possible for a literally false utterance to be optimal as long as it is informative along the target dimension.
+A speaker’s goal may be to maximize the informativeness of her utterance along one dimension of meaning but not another, which makes it possible for a literally false utterance to be optimal as long as it is informative along the target dimension.
 We introduce a model in which the listener is uncertain about the speaker’s communicative goal and performs joint inference on both the goal and the intended meaning.
 The speaker model is now defined as

-Sn (u | gs,a) ∝ (P(gs,aLnmu= 1 ∙ e-C(u))λ
+Sn (u | gs,a) ∝ (s,aLnms,augs,ams,a ∙ e-C(u))λ

 where g is a function that denotes whether a communicative goal is satisfied (see Supplementary Materials for details).
-Importantly, the communicative goal has multiple dimensions that can be satisfied by different aspects of the meaning.
-We explore the case where there are two dimensions: the state of the world and the speaker’s affect.
-Modeling affect allows us to introduce rich social meanings to a formal model of communication, where language is often used not to describe the world objectively but to express subjective opinions and emotions.
-Considering these two dimensions, the listener then performs joint inference on both the goal and the meaning:
+Importantly, the communicative goal has multiple dimensions that can be satisfied by different aspects of the inferred meaning.
+Since speakers often use language to express subjective opinions and emotions, we explore the case where the communicative goal has two dimensions: the state of the world and the speaker’s affect.
+Considering these two dimensions, the listener performs joint inference on both the goal and the meaning:

 Lnms,au) ∝ gPSsPAasPGgms,aSn-1(u|g)